 NVR, or Network Video Recorder

-An NVR, or Network Video Recorder, is a device that records video from security cameras and stores it on a hard drive.
-The NVR is designed for use with IP cameras, where video is sent over the network.
+An NVR, or Network Video Recorder, is a device that records videos from security cameras and stores them on a hard drive.
+The NVR is intended for use with IP cameras, where videos are sent via the network.

-Unlike its counterpart, the DVR (Digital Video Recorder), which receives analog video data from a coaxial cable and converts it to digital format, an NVR already receives video data in digital format.
-This means no encoding or decoding process is required.
-This allows the NVR to deliver better image quality and handle more video channels.
+Unlike its counterpart, the DVR (Digital Video Recorder), which receives analog video data from a coaxial cable and converts it into digital format, an NVR already receives video data in digital format.
+That means no encryption or decryption process is required.
+This allows the NVR to deliver better image quality and process more video channels.

 The benefits of an NVR include: